taksas/simcirjs/README.txt

 -- System Requirements

-Web browser that supports HTML5
+Web browser that supports HTML5 (Full HD or higher resolution is recommended.)

 -- Contents